rodkin-yevhenii/training-features/README.md

 any arguments and support some `limit` flag.t magage have many

 The `limit` flag manage have many posts will be added to the demo data.
 I'd recommend to set more than 20th posts.
-**Pay attention** this feture add demo data for already published posts, so if you have 5 published posts but you've set limit 50, you will see just 5 posts in the dashboard.
+**Pay attention** this feature add demo data for already published posts, so if you have 5 published posts but you've set limit 50, you will see just 5 posts in the dashboard.

 ## Requirements